pypdfium2-team/.github/profile/README.md

 [^3]: Other rare operating systems / CPUs exist, such as `FreeBSD`, `Illumos`, `AIX`, `IBM z/OS`, `Haiku`, `SerenityOS` / `MIPS`, `SPARC`, `PowerPC (big-endian)`, `Elbrus 2000`, ... but it is not feasible to provide pre-builds for any arbitrary platform under the roof of this project.
 To be able to provide builds for a platform, we need at least one of the following:

     - Google's toolchain supports the platform, and a sysroot is available
-    - A native GitHub Actions runner is available, or a runner-emulator combination that achives nearly native performance (e.g. aarch64 to armv7l, or x86_64 to i686)
+    - A native GitHub Actions runner is available, or a runner-emulator combination that achives near-native performance (e.g. aarch64 to armv7l, or x86_64 to i686)
     - An emulated PyPA container with static clang cross-compiler is available, and produces working builds (static clang runs on the host architecture, but is pre-configured to compile for the target architecture)

     In addition, pdfium's code itself needs to work on the platform in question (notably, there might be endianness bugs on big-endian CPUs, pdfium's Readme acknowledges this).